GalacticGit007/Mini-Project/README.md

 Fall Detection P1 is a threshold based fall detection code using the MPU data.
-The next file Fall detection.ino is the arduino code for the project, ML Based fall detection.
+The next file FallandNFdetection.ino is the arduino code for the project, ML Based fall detection.